-The same COA circular dictates that the residual value of property and equipment is fixed at five per cent of the cost.
+The same COA circular dictates that the residual value of property and equipment is at least five per cent of the cost.
+The Corporation maintains 10 per cent residual value.
 The computation of the depreciation expense starts on the following month after the purchase/completion of property and equipment irrespective of the date within the month.